Skip to content

 The build status is neither building nor released.

-PostgreSQL core 2.7.x release path
+PostgreSQL Core 3.0 release path

 • one-to-one, one-to-many and join-entity many-to-many relations;